Pougher/operating-system/documentation.md

 ### Assembly Guide (Documentation Only)

-This assembly guide is intended to explain the semantics of the assembly code listings that are provided throughout the documentation, as they differ from the assembly format used in the source code of racoon.
+This assembly guide is intended to explain the semantics of the assembly code listings that are provided throughout the documentation, as they differ from the assembly format used in the source code of OS.

 _**Basics**_